 After creation use the list command to check the status of the container and view the container name, database name, address and port to connect to the database.
-Using docker, you can connect to the database by running:
+Use the db connect $CONTAINER_NAME command to open a psql shell.

 Lists the details of all the containers created by courseraresearchexports:

 courseraresearchexports containers stop $CONTAINER_NAME

 Open a shell to a postgres database:

 courseraresearchexports db connect $CONTAINER_NAME

 Create a view in the postgres database.
 We are planning to include commonly used denormalized views as part of this project.
 To create one of these views (i.e. for the demographic_survey view):

 courseraresearchexports db create_view $CONTAINER_NAME --view_name demographic_survey

 If you have your own sql script that you’d like to create as a view: